prisma/prisma-examples/javascript/rest-express/README.md

 ### 4. Use the updated Prisma Client in your application code

-You can now use your `PrismaClient` instance to perform operations against the `Profile` new table.
-Here are some examples.
+You can now use your `PrismaClient` instance to perform operations against the new `Profile` table.
+Here are some examples:

 #### Create a new profile for an existing user